Get ready: 3G is shutting down from December.

 What can I do now?

-Check that you can make phone calls with 4G or 5G.
+Check that you can make 4G calls - or 5G calls.

 - Firstly, the most important thing is to check whether your phone can make mobile voice calls using 4G or 5G, also called “VoLTE”.

-- Most smartphones have this calling capability except for older ones.
-There are some others phones that will work in NZ, but not when you visit countries that have also shutdown their 3G networks.
+- Most smartphones have this capability except for older ones and there are some others that will work in NZ but not when you visit countries that have also shutdown their 3G networks.

-- Check your phone's VoLTE capability by checking our devices list.
+- Check your phone's VoLTE capability on our devices list.

 Check your phone's software and VoLTE setting.